-It’s all about fame, television, March Madness…and a free education.
+It’s all about fame, television, March Madness…and free education.
 These are the thoughts of many high school stars across Canada who dream of playing before 15,000 fans, international TV coverage and the blur of neon lights in the land of Stars and Stripes.
 Whatever happened to a quality Canadian education and five solid years of basketball, in that order?

 Gary Johnson, Director of Statistics for the NCAA says “that the number of Canadian kids playing NCAA basketball continues to grow, there are currently about 75 male players from Canada playing Division One basketball.”
 Denham Brown of Toronto and the Connecticut Huskies is the most prominent of the group receiving 26 minutes and averaging 10 points per game.
 Beyond that, it’s a dog’s breakfast with a myriad of minutes, points, rebounds, divisions, prep schools, educational experiences and coaches as Canadian players say “should I pay or should I go?”
 Therein lies the debate.

 Steve Konchalski, head coach of St.Francis Xavier University in Antigonish, Nova Scotia, maintains that U.S. scholarships serve some Canadian players well.
 “For Leo Rautins, Steve Nash, and Jamaal Magloire, it’s been a free education and NBA contracts.
 For others, research is the issue as many players don’t investigate the roles they’ll be playing or the school recruiting program from junior colleges that can create instant impact into a line-up and the stability of a coach.
 Colin Charles played at St. John’s and had three different coaches in four years.
 Every year at the NCAA Division One level, 60 to 65 coaches change jobs, that’s 1 of every 7 which means line-ups and status of scholarships will change due to the pressure to win.
 Players ask this question all the time – “Am I good enough for Division One, rather than the other way around?”